ginow/react-codevolution/README.md

 ## Higher Order Components - HOC

 - A pattern where a function takes a component as an argument and returns a new component

+### Issue with passing props

+- Props get passed only to HOC not to the component which is wrapped